omarkmu/pz-omichat/docs/user-guide/chat-settings.md

 ### Character customization

-If a server has [character customization](../configuration/customization.md#enablecharactercustomization) enabled, the customization submenu also includes QoL character modification options.
+If a server has [character customization](../configuration/customization.md#enablecharactercustomization) enabled, the customization submenu also includes quality of life character modification options.
 The available options are self-explanatory.

 ![Screenshot of character customization settings](../images/chat-settings-customization-2.png)